Nanny Annual Performance Reviews

 Nannies, like any other employee, are entitled to regular, scheduled salary reviews and performance appraisals.
 Many families link the two, others strictly review salary on an annual basis and performance appraisals may be delivered more frequently.
 Regular review of performance and compensation sends the nanny the message that you view her as a professional, a valuable member of your family ‘team.’

-Typically a wage review (or raise) takes two important items into consideration: merit and cost of living.
+Typically an annual wage review (or raise) takes two important items into consideration: merit and cost of living.

 A merit review recognizes demonstrated job performance within the year being reviewed.
 The merit increase will be performance based and typically will run from 0 – 3% of wages with zero being the nanny that does the bare minimum and 3% being the nanny who is an outstanding performer, often exceeding the family’s expectations.
 The outstanding performer may straighten out the pantry and toss out of date staples without being asked, or may come to work with a new coloring book and crayons to entertain a charge she knows is not feeling well.
 These ‘extras’ are not part of the nanny’s job description.